ladybug-tools/spider-2020/spider-gbxml-viewer/README.md

 ### Full Screen: [Spider gbXML Viewer]( https://www.ladybug.tools/spider-2020/spider-gbxml-viewer/ )

 * Latest stable version
+* Objective 1: All the features and more of previous versions - with simpler, faster more intuitive user experience

+After Objective 1 is complete

+* Objective 2: Find and fix all issues of all types with just a few clicks

 #### Full Screen: [Spider gbXML Viewer LT]( https://www.ladybug.tools/spider-2020/spider-gbxml-viewer-lt/ )